 You can give students the mind map of the syllabus, which they can use in a variety of ways.

-Dissemination of distance learning course
+Promoting a distance learning course

-In my case, I consider that I do not need to disclose the complete CP; it adds nothing to prospective students and takes up more space.
+In my case, I consider that I do not need to disclose the complete syllabus; it adds nothing to prospective students and takes up more space.
 What I usually do is generate a scaled-down version, with just the main levels, maybe three.

 Summary